III. CLASSIFICATIONS

 trade, limited governments, low taxes and private property (economic

-rights, secularism and freedom of speech, press and religion.
+law, civil rights, secularism and freedom of speech and

 usually combine liberal policies with more traditional stances